-Preliminary Listing - 05/04/2017 - photos of the guitar before overhaul work now added - also see "VTG CURRENT RESTORATION - PAGE 8" details of the same model - VTG1475 on which restoration has just been completed.
+Preliminary Listing - 05/04/2017 - also see "VTG CURRENT RESTORATION - PAGE 8" details of the same model - VTG1475 on which restoration has just been completed.

-Update - 10/05/2017 - Following discussions from the time his guitar arrived, including pickup installation proposals, this guitar is now reserved as provisional pre-order for an existing customer, a member of a prominent Welsh indie-roots band, pending completion of the restoration.
+Update - 10/05/2017 - Following discussions from the time this guitar arrived, including pickup installation proposals, this guitar is now reserved as provisional pre-order for an existing customer, Mat Barwick of Rusty Shackle, prominent Welsh indie-roots band, pending completion of the restoration.

 Although over the years it has proved difficult to get hold of these scarce and very much sought after Archtop Tenors to sell, I did sell one about 12 months ago to Steve Harrison, a busy gigging Community & Traditional Folk Musician, in West Yorkshire. www.dearmanharrison.co.uk www.facebook.com/AnnieandSteve www.theblackboxband.co.uk